-The Berkeley Haas Visiting Scholar Program hosts national and international scholars interested in using the intellectual resources of the Haas School of Business to further their research.
+The Berkeley Haas Visiting Scholar Program hosts national and international scholars interested in serious collaborative intellectual work with Haas faculty.
 Visiting scholars can apply for stays of one month to one year.
-Visiting Scholar appointment beyond one year must be applied for three months prior to the end date of their first-year appointment and be approved by the Associate Dean of Academic Affairs.
+Stays beyond one year require an extension application (see below).

 Visiting scholars must secure a sponsor who is a tenured or a tenure-track member (professor, associate professor, or assistant professor) of the Berkeley Haas faculty.
 Information about Haas faculty can be found at the Haas faculty directory.